Family Office Services

 Under the S13U scheme, family offices are required to hire at least 3 IPs, with at least one IP being a non-family member.

-An “investment professional” means Traders, Research analysts, and Portfolio managers.
-They must earn more than S$3,500 monthly and have substantial industry experience.
+An “investment professional” is a qualified Singapore tax resident employed as Traders, Research analysts, or Portfolio managers.
+They must earn more than S$3,500 monthly, have substantial industry experience and engage more than 50% of the time in the qualifying activity.

 4. Can SFO owners enjoy residency benefits in Singapore under the GIP?